vitonsky/blog/posts/2023/march/design-system-guide/2023-03-18-design-system-guide.md

   - Where to find an assets (icons, fonts, images, videos)
   - What tools used on projects to work with a design system

+You can see by the structure that a design system is not about a specific technology like Figma components or UI kit on React, etc. It is a foundation principles how to create a user interface for your product.
+Any technology must implement the principles described in the design system.

-In addition, a design system usually encourages reusability, so you should describe how to make components atomic and reusable.
+A design system encourages reusability, so you should describe how to make components atomic and reusable.
 It would allow you to implement new components by composing other components, for example, making a select component from a button, popup, and menu.

 Don't worry, you can start by writing a few of the most important sections for your project, to share principles with your team or with another team, and enrich your design system with new documentation later, as needed.